alisinabh/bluez_pa_auto_switcher/README.md

 ## Configuration

 You can edit the `~/.config/bluez_pa_auto_switcher/config.yaml` file to change the configuration.
+For example you can unblock an app which you have blocked by removing it from the config file.

- - `validClients`: A list of application names to support auto switching for.
+ - `invalidClients`: A list of application names to disable the auto switching prompt for.
+Apps will be added to this list when you choose `Never For APP` from the prompt automatically.

 After changing configuration you will need to restart the service using systemd.